MadsJensen/intro_to_scientific_computing/course_description.md

 Successful completion of the course will enable the student to:

-* Summarize the main components of a computer and relate these to the process of "computing"
+* Summarize how the main components of a computer relate to, and constrain, the act of "computing".
+* Describe the basic organisation of a file system, and navigate it using commands in a "terminal".
-* Contrast _textual_ and _binary_ files in terms of their contents and find information in both using tools that can be automated
+* Contrast _textual_ and _binary_ files in terms of their contents and find information in both using tools that can be automated.
-* Contrast "local" and "network" file systems and formulate use cases for both
+* Contrast local and non-local computing resources and file systems, and formulate use cases for both.
-* Use _variables_ in a programming language (python) and perform simple operations (manipulations) on the information (data) they contain
+* Use _variables_ in a programming language (python) and perform simple operations (manipulations) on the information (data) they contain.
-* Write a program to extract information from a file containing data in textual format, and export the collated data to another text file for further processing (statistics, visualisation)
+* Write a program to extract, collate and process information contained in a textual data file, and export it for further processing (statistics, visualisation).

 [//]: # (     * MJ: visualization might be to advanced.
 CJB: agreed)

-### Timetable and program

-See [separate document](program.md) for more detailed contents.

-### Prerequisites
+## Contents

+Teaching is in the form of "interactive lectures", where students follow instructions to complete specific learning tasks (hands-on), after introduction by the lecturers.

+* Day 1: The anatomy of a computer and data
+* Day 2: The anatomy and building blocks of a program
+* Day 3: Programming as a means to gain insight into data

+### Recommended knowledge for participation

+No prior knowledge on the topics covered is required.
 Participants must bring their own laptop with a hard drive (no Chromebooks or tablet-/surface-type devices are supported).
 Any reasonably modern (< 5-year-old) Windows, OS X or Linux operating system will do.

-### Teaching format

-Teaching is in the form of "interactive lectures", where students follow instructions to complete specific learning tasks (hands-on) introduced by the lecturers.

-### Target audience
+### Language

-* Students of any discipline that generates or work with _data_ that needs to be analysed to gain insight into a phenomenon
-* Students interested in the foundations of data-driven science
+English

 ### Course material

 Will be provided before the beginning of course.

-### Language

-English

-### Involvement/Evaluation
+### Evaluation

-The course alternates between short lectures and hands-on computational problems
+Mandatory assignment (pass/fail, internal examination)

 ### ECTS
 To be determined by HEALTH

 [//]: # (MJ: isn't this calculated based on the hours the course takes?)

-### Criteria for participation

-University degree in medicine, dentistry, nursing, or Master's degree in other fields and/or postgraduate research fellows (PhD students and research-year students).

 ### Head of course
-Mads Jensen
+Mads Jensen (mads@cfin.au.dk)

 ### Instructors
 * Mads Jensen (CFIN, AU)
-* Christopher Bailey (CFIN, AU)
+* Christopher Bailey (CFIN, AU; cjb@cfin.au.dk)
 * Teaching assistants: from CFIN PhD student pool

 ### Number of participants